Ume-e-Farwa/calculator/README.md

-# calculator
-Calculator App
+📱 Calculator App
-A simple and responsive calculator built using HTML, CSS, and JavaScript.
-It performs basic arithmetic operations like Addition, Subtraction, Multiplication, and Division.
+A simple, responsive, and user-friendly calculator built using HTML, CSS, and JavaScript.
+This app performs basic arithmetic operations like Addition, Subtraction, Multiplication, and Division.

-Technologies Used
-HTML (for structure)

-CSS (for styling)

-JavaScript (for functionality)

- Features
+🚀 Features
-User-friendly interface

-Responsive design (works on mobile and desktop)

-Supports keyboard input

-Clear, delete, and decimal support

-Clean and minimal design
+✅ Clean and minimal UI

+📱 Fully responsive (mobile and desktop)

+⌨️ Keyboard input support

+🧮 Supports decimals, clear, and delete operations

+⚙️ Real-time calculations

+🛠️ Technologies Used
+HTML – Structure of the calculator

+CSS – Styling and responsive layout

+JavaScript – Functional logic and interactivity